 While not officially called Snowboard Street "II", there is no real difference from it's original counterpart other than the placement of the item boxes and the music.

-Speed Fan: The speed fan give a short speed boost for a short length of time.
+Speed Fan: The speed fan gives the racer a moderate boost in speed for a couple of seconds.

-Super Ghost: The super ghost slows down all character excluding the character who used this item.
+Super Ghost: The super ghost slows down all opposing racers.

 - Level 1 - Speed: 2, Turn: 2, Jump: 5